 Water Treatment.
 In September 2021, the Company entered into a contract with Pilot Exploration, Inc., ("Pilot"), whose President and CEO was an outside director of the Company, to deploy Pilot's proprietary water treatment technology in the Company's Flat Top area to treat up to 25,000 barrels of produced water per day that can be reused in the Company's completion operations or sold to third parties for their completion operations.
-This contract was set to expire on March 1, 2022, however it was extended to October 1, 2022 based on the early results of the project.
+This contract was set to expire on March 1, 2022; however, it was extended to October 1, 2022 based on the early results of the project.
 During the year ended December 31, 2022, the Company paid \$2.0 million to Pilot for such services.

 In May 2022, the Company entered into an agreement with Pilot to utilize Pilot's proprietary water treatment technology in the Company's Flat Top area to treat produced water such that it can be reused in the Company's completion operations or sold to third parties for their completion operations.
-During the one-year term of the agreement, beginning on October 1, 2022, the Company has agreed to a minimum volume commitment of 29.2 million barrels of produced water while maintaining the ability to bank excess produced water processed each month toward the minimum volume commitment.
-During the three months ended March 31, 2023 and the year ended December 31, 2022, the Company paid \$1.5 million and \$1.6 million, respectively, to Pilot for such services.
-Subsequent to quarter end, the Company terminated the contract with Pilot in exchange for \$6.5 million that will be paid during the second quarter of 2023.
+During the one-year term of the agreement, beginning on October 1, 2022, the Company agreed to a minimum volume commitment of 29.2 million barrels of produced water while maintaining the ability to bank excess produced water processed each month toward the minimum volume commitment.
+During the six months ended June 30, 2023 and the year ended December 31, 2022, the Company paid \$1.5 million and \$1.6 million, respectively, to Pilot for such services.
+In April 2023, the Company terminated the contract with Pilot in exchange for \$6.5 million that was charged to other expense in the accompanying consolidated financial statements during the three and six months ended June 30, 2023.